5 Disadvantages of Scaled Agile Framework (SAFe)

 Large enterprises in healthcare, retail, supply chain, construction, telecommunication, energy, electronics, and more utilise SAFe to ensure agile development and delivery of innovative solutions.

 What Are the 7 Core Competencies of SAFe?

 SAFe five was developed around the seven competencies of lean enterprise.
 The overall approach of the latest version tackles methodologies that respond to these competencies.

-With this competency, leaders are equipped with the right mindset, skills, values, and practices to help them bring out the best and highest potentials of their teams.
+With this competency, leaders are equipped with the right mindset, skills, values, and practices to help them bring out their teams’ best and highest potential.

 The focus is on training executives, managers, and other top-rank officers to become lean-agile leaders by emphasising the role of leaders as the frontline in executing the necessary transformation towards operational excellence.

 Moreover, Lean-Agile Leadership emphasises the need to enable a culture of continuous improvement.
 It is recommended that executives foster an open, growth mindset and look for educational opportunities for their teams.
 To achieve this, we must create a welcoming environment for experimentation, encourage feedback and cooperation, and recognise failure as a source of progress and learning.
 By cultivating a culture of continuous improvement, teams can constantly evolve and adapt to meet evolving market demands and try to stay ahead of the competition.

 2. Team and Technical Agility in SAFe